-- 1. They are the infractions that force the main referees to show a blue card, to the offender, such as: - a.
-Insubordination, insults, offenses, as well as fouls committed by players and other representatives that endanger the physical integrity of another, forcing them to receive medical assistance or temporarily preventing them from continuing to participate in the game. - b.
-Showing disagreement with a decision of the main referees and / or the members of the official game table, through words, gestures, etc. - c.
-Aggressively targeting an opponent, referees, teammate, or spectators. - d.
+- 1. They are the infractions that force the main referees to show a blue card, to the player offender, such as: - a.
+Insubordination, insults, offenses, as well as fouls committed by players in the rink that endanger the physical integrity of another, forcing them to receive medical assistance or temporarily preventing them from continuing to participate in the game. - b.
+Players in the rink showing disagreement with a decision of the main referees and / or the members of the official game table, through words, gestures, etc. - c.
+Incorrectly targeting an opponent, referees, teammate, or spectators. - d.
 Intentionally moving the goals from their position. - e.
 Grabbing, pushing or carrying an opponent in a dangerous manner, including clashes against the barriers of the playing rink, causing the opponent to be knocked down. - f.
 Without using violence, hit an opponent outside the areas protected by the shin pads (body, hands, arms, legs or knees). - g.
 Causing an opponent to fall using the stick, foot or leg. - h.
 Hook with the stick the skate of an opposing player, even if it was an accident and the opposing player is not knocked down. - i.
-Hooking or hitting the stick of an opponent preventing them from shooting at the goal. - j.
+Hooking or hitting the stick of an opponent prevents them from shooting at the goal. - j.
 Perform an irregular substitution.
 Player or goalkeeper who enters the rink before the other player leaves it; or jumps the barrier to enter the rink. - k.
 A goalkeeper throwing the stick, mask or glove when trying to make a save. - l.
 Goalkeeper who is outside their penalty area intentionally plays the ball with their gloves or pads. - m.
 Goalkeeper who, with the ball in the area behind their penalty area, hits an opposing player with their stick on the skates or the protective shin pads causing them to fall down. - n.
-Player, goalkeeper or coach who repeats a verbal warning. - o.
-Second warning that is made to captains or substitutes when their teams are using antiplay.

-p.
-Throw the stick, helmet, shin pads or any object in the direction of the ball or against the main referees, opponents or teammates, without impacting them or the ball.
+Player or goalkeeper who repeats a yellow card. - o.
+Second yellow card that is made to captains or substitutes when their teams are using anti-play. - p.
+Throw the stick, helmet, shin pads or any object in the direction of the ball or against the main referees, opponents or teammates, without impacting them or the ball. - q.
+Goalkeeper that commits a second infraction for a yellow card and their team will have to be sanctioned with a period of inferiority, except if the second infraction occurs in the execution of a penalty for the tiebreaker of the match.